Perry Kitchen

 Perry Allen Kitchen (born February 29, 1992) is an American former professional soccer player who played as a defensive midfielder.

-He was part of the Akron Zips side that won the 2010 NCAA Division I Men's Soccer Championship, and was a first round draft pick (3rd overall) for D.C.
+Kitchen was part of the Akron Zips side that won the 2010 NCAA Division I Men's Soccer Championship, and was a first round draft pick (3rd overall) for D.C.
 United in the 2011 MLS SuperDraft.
 He played 187 total games and scored 10 goals for D.C., and won the 2013 Lamar Hunt U.S. Open Cup.
 In March 2016, he moved to Heart of Midlothian of the Scottish Premiership, who appointed him their captain.
 After six months with Randers of the Danish Superliga, he returned to MLS with the LA Galaxy in January 2018.
 Three years later, he joined the Columbus Crew of the same league.

 Kitchen was captain of the United States men's national under-17 soccer team at the 2009 FIFA U-17 World Cup in Nigeria.
 He made his senior international debut in February 2015 and was part of the squad that came fourth at the Copa América Centenario.